TawhidMM/CSE-314-Operating-System/Offline-2 system-call/resources/README.md

 - Download the [prerequisite tools](https://pdos.csail.mit.edu/6.828/2022/tools.html)

 > [!NOTE]
-> Skip If prerequisite tool is already downloaded in the machine.
+> Skip If `prerequisite tools` is already downloaded in the machine.

 - Clone the codebase
     ```bash